ordina-jworks/ordina-jworks.github.io/_posts/2019-03-04-ddd-europe.md

 Compensation means that if something in the asynchronous process fails, a compensating process will be triggered.
 A classic example is a system where you book a hotel in one service which will trigger a car booking.
-If the car booking fails, he will emit an event that will be picked up by the hotel service which will cancel the hotel room related to the car booking.
+If the car booking fails, it will emit an event that will be picked up by the hotel service which will cancel the hotel room related to the car booking.

 This system of services responding on events from each other is called orchestration.
 We don't define in one place how the whole process works, but services know themselves on what to react on.